Skip to content

 Personalized Lung Cancer Treatments at RMCC

-The RMCC lung cancer care team is highly trained in the latest lung cancer treatments.
-A plan is created based on the individual patient.
+At Rocky Mountain Cancer Centers, our lung cancer care team is highly trained in the latest treatment options and tailors care to you.
 Most treatment plans include more than one type of therapy and/or surgery.

 Available Lung Cancer Treatments

-The type of lung cancer, its stage, and your overall health condition will have an impact on the recommended treatment plan.
+Your personalized treatment plan is based on many factors, including your type of lung cancer, its stage, and your overall health condition.
 Your lung cancer care team will talk with you about what is most likely to work best for you.

 Clinical Trials for Lung Cancer Treatment

-As a member of US Oncology Research, Rocky Mountain Cancer Centers provides access to promising cancer research trials to patients with lung cancer throughout Colorado.
+As a member of US Oncology Research, Rocky Mountain Cancer Centers participates in groundbreaking lung cancer research trials throughout Colorado.
+This means you may have access to new and promising therapies not yet widely available.

 Lung Cancer Frequently Asked Questions